Permeable paving: Types of permeable pavement

 Installation of porous pavements is no more difficult than that of dense pavements, but has different specifications and procedures which must be strictly adhered to.
 Nine different families of porous paving materials present distinctive advantages and disadvantages for specific applications.
 Here are examples:

 Pervious concrete

 Pervious concrete is widely available, can bear frequent traffic, and is universally accessible.
 Pervious concrete quality depends on the installer's knowledge and experience.

 Plastic grids

 Plastic grids allow for a 100% porous system using structural grid systems for containing and stabilizing either gravel or turf.
 These grids come in a variety of shapes and sizes depending on use; from pathways to commercial parking lots.
 These systems have been used readily in Europe for over a decade, but are gaining popularity in North America due to requirements by government for many projects to meet LEED environmental building standards.
-Plastic grid system are also popular with homeowners due to their lower cost to install, ease of installation, and versatility.
+Plastic grid systems are also popular with homeowners due to their lower cost to install, ease of installation, and versatility.
 The ideal design for this type of grid system is a closed cell system, which prevents gravel/sand/turf from migrating laterally.